-Starting from We start with a control run with using present-day initial and boundary conditions.
+We start with a control run using present-day initial and boundary conditions.
 Given the coarse resolution, this yields a reasonably realistic large-scale ocean circulation, with a maximum AMOC strength of about 18 Sv, and a maximum strength of the North Atlantic and subpolar gyres of 45 Sv and 25 Sv, respectively (see Fig. S9).
 Next, we gradually introduce a freshwater forcing in the NA, in order to find the tipping point corresponding to an AMOC collapse and to establish a regime

 - of bistability, where AMOC transitions in between alternative stable states could be triggered by volcanic forcing.
-Because of the salinity relaxation boundary conditions, an added constant freshwater flux (negative salinity flux) is equivalent to a change of the salinity forcing field $\phi_i$ at grid cell i.
-We thus gradually change the forcing field in the grid cells between 296°W to 0°W and 50°N to 75°N (see Fig. S7S8).
-This corresponds to an area of roughly A = 1.5 mio. km.
-Assuming a constant reference salinity of $S{ref} = 3.5 \cdot 35$ gkg-1, a change in the salinity forcing field can be converted to an equivalent total freshwater forcing - 35 $F = \phi A S{ref}^{-1}$ in Sv (1 Sv $\equiv 10^6 \text{m}^3 \text{s}^{-1}$ ).
+Because of the salinity relaxation boundary conditions, an added constant freshwater flux (negative salinity flux) is equivalent to a change of the salinity forcing field φ_i at grid cell i.
+We thus gradually change the forcing field in the grid cells between 296°W to 0°W and 50°N to 75°N (see Fig. S8).
+This corresponds to an area of roughly A = 1.5 mio. km2.
+Assuming a constant reference salinity of $S{ref} = 35$ gkg-1, a change in the salinity forcing field can be converted to an equivalent total freshwater forcing - 30 $F = \phi A S{ref}^{-1}$ in Sv (1 Sv $\equiv 10^6 \text{m}^3 \text{s}^{-1}$).
 We ramp up the freshwater anomaly F in small increments, where one increment consists of a 200-y linear increase of F, followed by a 100-y relaxation period at constant F. At a value of F = 0.49 Sv, the anomaly was ramped back down to 0 using the same increments.
 The total simulation time of this transient experiment was 49,200 years.
 The AMOC collapse occurred at a higher value of F compared to the resurgence.
-This hysteresis behavior suggests a range of the freshwater forcing parameter F, where both a collapsed and vigorous stable state of the AMOC exists
+This reveals hysteresis and bistability, which serves as the basis to test our hypothesis of a direct trigger of transitions in between coexisting states of the - 35 AMOC as a response to volcanic cooling.
+To do this, starting from long equilibrium simulations at fixed values of F within the bistability region, we perform simulations where a short-lived volcanic cooling is introduced by temporarily changing the values of the atmospheric temperature boundary condition.
+For the simulations reported here, all eruptions were initiated in the autumn, but the results are not sensitive to the season of eruption (see Fig. S11).
+We choose a zonally uniform volcanic cooling, but consider different meridional profiles, which emulate volcanic eruptions at different latitudes.
+Further details are given in Sec.
+3.7.